 These proposed disclosures about the management’s role will dovetail with governance disclosures related to the board’s oversight over climate-related risks and opportunities and are aimed at creating a streamlined governance process in this area.
 The board should be well informed as to how management is handling climate-related risks and opportunities to ensure effective oversight of these matters.

-Not stand-alone requirements The proposed rules should not be viewed as stand-alone requirements, but rather as a new element of the company’s ESG journey.
+The proposed rules should not be viewed as stand-alone requirements, but rather as a new element of the company’s ESG journey.
 As a first step in unpacking the proposal, the board may want to start discussing with management the following questions that will help put the company in the best position from a governance perspective to implement the new requirements:

 From a governance perspective, there is no shortage of matters and actions that should be taken to address the requirements of the SEC climate-related proposal.
 Even though it is unclear what the final rule will look like at this point, companies should flag actions to be taken if the board has not already addressed some of the governance issues outlined in this article.